Omar Holness: Darlington

 Holness signed for English National League North (sixth-tier) club Darlington on his 25th birthday.
 He started in their next match, a 2–1 win away to Nuneaton Borough; he was involved in the first goal but was sent off late in the match for a second yellow card.

 On 9 November 2019, Holness scored Darlington's first goal as they held League Two side Walsall to a 2–2 draw in the first round of the FA Cup.
 He also scored the winner as Darlington beat National League team Solihull Moors 1–0 in the FA Trophy first round replay.
 At the end of the curtailed season he was offered terms for a further season but did not accept, and left the club having made 34 National League North appearances.
 Holness rejoined Darlington on 16 October 2020 on non-contract terms, and played in 11 matches, 7 in cup competitions and 4 in the National League North, whose season was again ended early because of the COVID-19 pandemic.

 Bath City

 Holness joined National League South club Bath City on 13 June 2021.
 His first goal for the club, an 82nd-minute header, secured an FA Cup second qualifying round win against ninth-tier opponents Shaftesbury.

+Gloucester City

+On 25 March 2023, Holness signed with National League North club Gloucester City.

+FF Jaro

+In July 2023, Holness joined Ykkönen side Jaro until the end of the season.
+On 25 June 2023, Holness signed a professional contract with Ykkönen side FF Jaro, scoring his first goal for the team three weeks later against HIFK in a 3–0 win at Jakobstads Centralplan stadium.
+He left the club at the end of 2023.

+Hednesford Town

+Holness signed for Northern Premier League Division One West club Hednesford Town in July 2024.
+After making 26 appearances in all competitions, he left the club by mutual agreement in March 2025.